 Knock Museum is fully Accredited in the Museum Standards Programme for Ireland

-Knock Museum houses a collection of original Witness Testimonies dating back to 1879.
+Our Collection: Knock Museum houses the original collection of Testimonies given by the witnesses to the Knock Apparition in August 1879.
 Read them Here

 View our Historic Image Gallery